luiz-matias/workout-tracker/README.md

   <!-- <img src="https://i.imgur.com/42m4MaA.png" alt="Project Logo" height="150"> -->
   <h1 align="center">Workout Tracker - Backend</h1>
   <p align="center">
-    A service that tracks your gym workouts and provide insights about your routine.
+    A service that tracks your gym workouts along with your friends to provide insights about your routine and competition with your closed ones.
   </p>
 </div>